Christmas Special, Season 7, part 2, disc 1

 This Christmas special strives to mimic the success of my favourite episode of new Who, the one with the flying fish.
 The flavour of ‘The Snowmen’ is one of comedy with mild horror and numerous pop-culture references (we heard you say ‘Winter is coming’ the first time).

-Set in the Victorian era with children, an evil nanny and an employer in love with the good nanny who is part Mary Poppins and part Elisa Dolittle-post-transformation ticks all the trope boxes; the TARDIS is far from the only box in this episode.
+Set in the Victorian era with children, an evil nanny and an employer in love with the good nanny.
+The good nanny is part Mary Poppins and part Elisa Dolittle-post-transformation.
+This episode ticks all the trope boxes; the TARDIS is far from the only box in this episode.
 The plot doesn’t hold together if carefully inspected, nor does it fit in the series timeline.
-‘The Snowmen’ is an episode that is more comedy and pantomime than serious story, providing a feel-good fix for Christmas Day; in this, it is successful.
+‘The Snowmen’ is an episode that is more comedy and pantomime than serious story.
+It aims to be a feel-good fix for Christmas Day; in this, it is successful.